Gaius-Augustus/Augustus/README-cgp.txt

 - de novo, or
 - with extrinsic evidence (such as rnaseq or EST data) for one or more species.
-  This also includes the annotation of a well-studied genome to predict genes in newly sequenced, related genomes.
+  This includes already existing annotations to predict genes in newly sequenced, related genomes.

 Both genomes and extrinsic evidence can either be read in from a flat file or